 Midshipman meets their scholarship requirements, the Government assumes financial liability for tuition and allowable fees for that term in accordance with the academic institute's Educational Service Agreement.

-- (b) If the midshipman fails to comply with the 45-day requirement, the midshipman will be liable to the institution for tuition and fees assessed for that term. - c.
-Midshipmen should refer to their contract for specific information regarding their obligation and minimum service requirement.
+(b) If the midshipman fails to comply with the 45-day requirement, the midshipman will be liable to the institution for tuition and fees assessed for that term.

 2. College Program Advanced Standing Service Agreement